How To Transfer Google Photos To Another Account

 3. Now enter the secondary email address at the top and click on “Next”.

 4. There would be three ways to grant access.
 You can either grant access to all the photos, only specific people, or photos older from a specific date.
 Make your choice and click “Next”.

-6. Afterwards, access Google Photos from the secondary account and from the top-left main menu click on “Invitation from (primary account name)”.
+6. Afterward, access Google Photos from the secondary account, and from the top-left main menu click on “Invitation from (primary account name)”.

 7. Click on “Accept” on the next dialog and all the photos will now show up in the secondary account.